Marigold (Calendula officinalis)

 Facts about Marigold

-Marigold’s vibrant orange color is used in many clothes and hair dyes.
+Marigold’s vibrant orange colour is used in many clothes and hair dyes.